flatiron-school/ds-python1/README.md

-# ds-python1
+# Data Analytics - Python Essentials

-This repository describes basic Python syntax for data science.
+This repository describes basic Python syntax for data analytics.
 It was created with love by the Flatiron School.